theOrthodox/ctf-writeups/TryHackMe/Letter/writeup.md

 “My dear Édouard,

 Today, while tidying the attic at my grandparents’ house, I came across this old newspaper clipping.
 Your great-grandfather wasn’t even old enough to get his driver’s license when he distinguished himself that day—the youngest member of the team, and certainly not the least courageous.

 He would be so proud to see you out on the water in your turn.

 With all my affection,
 Audette”
 ```
+There are few things to note from the text above :
+1. reciever's first name :  **Édouard**
+2. sender's first name : **Audette”**
+3. the reciever's grandfather had done something heroic, at a very young age, and he was the **youngest member** in his team.
+4. The language of the text is French.